xhhaoyan/DRFusion/README.md

 DRFusion formulates infrared-visible video fusion as history-conditioned motion generation.
 The method combines a pretrained video diffusion backbone with a lightweight stage-2 ConditionAdapter, Stabilized History Guidance, Soft Temporal Anchoring, and EM-based latent refinement to improve fusion quality and temporal stability.

 The public inference entry in this repository is `test.py`.
-It always loads the stage-2 adapter checkpoint; the older DiT-only test path is intentionally not used.

 ## Visual Overview